moggieuk/ERCF-Software-V3/README.md

   Once you have filament loaded <u>up to the extruder</u> you can load the filament to nozzle with:
   > ERCF_LOAD_BYPASS

-  Finally, and you probably already guessed it, you can unload the extruder with:
+  Finally, you can unload just the extruder using the usual eject.
-  > ERCF_UNLOAD_BYPASS
+  > ERCF_EJECT

 ### Adjusting configuration at runtime
   All the essential configuration and tuning parameters can be modified at runtime without restarting Klipper.
 Use the `ERCF_TEST_CONFIG` command to do this: